cloudmesh/cloudmesh-manual/docs/_sources/concepts/namespaces.rst.txt

 Important is that is includes a file `cloudmesh/command/mycommand.py` which you can modify and use to create your own `mycommand` plugin.

-However, `mycommand` must not be a previous cloudmesh command which you can find out by usung the `cms help` function and communicate with Gregor von Laszewski to verify that the command is not already taken.
+However, `mycommand` must not be an existing cloudmesh command which you can find out by usung the `cms help` function and communicate with Gregor von Laszewski to verify that the command is not already taken.